sushant097/100Days__DataScience/README.md

 plot_param_importances(study).show()
 ```

-For environments like Kaggle where interactive plots may not render, we use Matplotlib-based alternatives.
+For environments like Kaggle where interactive plots may not render, we can use Matplotlib-based alternatives.

 ### **3. Multi-Objective Optimization**
-We explore optimizing multiple objectives simultaneously using Optuna's multi-objective framework.
+We can explore optimizing multiple objectives simultaneously using Optuna's multi-objective framework.
 In our example:
 - **Objective 1**: Minimize prediction error.
 - **Objective 2**: Minimize computational cost (e.g., learning rate).